jpmarques2000/Restaurante-API/README.md

 The application was made using .net 7 with sql server.

 ## How to Run:
-In order to run the project you will need to have Visual Studio installed.
+In order to run the project you will need to have Visual Studio and SQL Server 2019 or newer installed.

 With the project open, select the RestauranteAPI solution and do the following:
 * Clean Solution